-Don’t project that you’ll be charging $100 per hour for PT when the local average is $50.
+Don’t project that you’ll charge $100 per hour for PT when the local average is $50.

-Inflated projections just give an unrealistic impression to investors and also may give you a false sense of financial security.
+Inflated projections give investors an unrealistic impression and may give you a false sense of financial security.

 It’s always better to underestimate than overestimate when it comes to income.